FAQ about our German lessons

 2. What advice do you have for anyone who needs to learn German quickly?

-4) Once you have a good understanding of the cases, you need to turn to pronouns, prepositions and adjective endings and learn how they change the normal usage of the cases.
-However, it's important that you learn each of these topics steps by step and that you get enough practice with each before you move on to the next grammar topic.
+4) Once you understand the cases well, you need to turn to pronouns, prepositions and adjective endings and learn how they change the normal usage of the cases.
+However, it's essential that you know each of these topics step by step and that you get enough practice with each before you move on to the next grammar topic.

 6) Work with a good tutor who can explain all of the above and more.